mbhillrn/Bitcoin-Core-Peer-Map/README.md

 # MBCore Dashboard (Bitcoin Core Geolocated Peer Map, GUI, and Tools)

 A real-time monitoring dashboard for your personal Bitcoin Core node.
-Automatically geolocates your connected peers, places them on an interactive canvas world map, and provides tools to manage connections, all from your browser.
+Automatically geolocates your connected peers, places them on an interactive canvas world map, and provides tools to manage connections, all from a GUI browser.

 ![MBCore Dashboard Peer Table Expanded](docs/images/1.hero1.png)